-From producing important vitamins, to regulating the immune system and helping in the digestion of food, to protecting against other, harmful, bacteria, they are essential in maintaining human health (3,4).
-In fact, its’ complex nature, the fact that it can be inherited from a parent, and the functioning of the microbiome in a manner similar to organs have led to the theory that the microbiome itself is another human organ (5).
+From producing important vitamins, to regulating the immune system and helping in the digestion of food, to protecting against other harmful, bacteria, they are essential in maintaining human health (3,4).
+Its complex nature, the fact that it can be inherited from a parent, and the functioning of the microbiome in a manner similar to organs have led to the theory that the microbiome itself is another human organ (5).

 In general, increased diversity in the microbe species in the human gut has been linked to protective function (6) and lower diversity a has been linked to various disorders including obesity, psoriatic arthritis, type 1 and 2 diabetes and coeliac disease.
 (7,8,9,10,11)

 The Infant Microbiome Begins to Develop as Early as in the Womb